 eXo Platform is in a second position and it really is a very powerful product, it is native applications for iPad, iPhone and Android.

-its weakness, compared with Liferay, is the weakness of their community.
 If my purpose is to create an e-learning portal with social and collaborative features, as the first option is to use Sakai.
 There are initiatives to port the e-learning Portlets in Sakai and take them to another container such as Liferay, but this is not necessary.

 As a product, in terms of technology is very mature, especially has a seamless integration with CAS (solution of authentication, authorization and SSO), also a product resulting from the efforts of the community.